GiuliaSolinas/ISTO-text-analysis-intern/KIVA/Kiva_overview.md

 **Tasks**
 1. Understand the data structure and merge the dataset saved in \general.
 2. Look into the text analysis resources and make a list of models that can be used for the analysis.
+  + Use the DataCamp course Introduction to Text Mining to understand the recommended packages and steps.
+  + Try to replicate the workflow on the KIVA project.
 3. Find the relative R packages
 4. Test the packages with the data: this step may require data manipulation-